 After this process, the Work Programme is formally adopted by the European Commission and the Programme Committee, which comprises representatives from all EU Member States.

-On 30 November 2011, the Commission adopted its proposal for Horizon 2020 – The Framework Programme for Research and Innovation which will cover the year 2014 to 2020.
-Three major parts of Horizon 2020 will support "Excellent science”, “Societal challenges” and “Industrial leadership”.
+On 30 November 2011, the Commission adopted its proposal for Horizon 2020 – The Framework Programme for Research and Innovation for 2014 to 2020.
+Three major parts of Horizon 2020 support "Excellent science”, “Societal challenges” and “Industrial leadership”.

-The 'Industrial leadership" part will include most activities currently covered by the NMP Theme of FP7 and will foster leadership in enabling and industrial technologies, with a robust approach to industrial innovation and an integrated approach to the Key Enabling Technologies (KETs).
+The 'Industrial leadership" part includes most activities currently covered by the NMP Theme of FP7 and will foster leadership in enabling and industrial technologies, with a robust approach to industrial innovation and an integrated approach to the Key Enabling Technologies (KETs).